muldjord/occurity/README.md

 * Fixed bug where `updateSrcPath` and `updateDstPath` weren't cleared when running two updates one after the other
 * Fixed bug where an excluded path copy would result in all subsequent paths not being investigated
 * Added attention gif animation option to `optotype` chart.
 Show / hide with `a`.
 Set with `animation="file.gif"`
 * Added fullscreen attention video.
-Play / stop with `z` and `x`.
-Currently hardcoded to load and play `./video.mp4`.
+Controls: Previous video `s`, Play / Pause `d`, Stop `f`, Next video `g`.
+Loads all .mp4 videos from the defined `videosFolder`.
+Default is `./videos`.
 Be aware that the Raspberry Pi might struggle with Full-HD videos, so lower resolutions are recommended
 * Added option to skip multiple lines on `optotype` charts using `w` and `s`.
 Configure number of lines in Preferences
 * Added pincode dialog to preferences.
 Pincode can be set in config.ini with `pinCode=0000`
 * Changed mainSettings to reference instead of pointer